Tax Benefits on Education Loan: All you need to know

 IN WHOSE NAME – Remember, the deduction can be claimed by an individual only if the loan has been taken in his/her name.
 So if the loan is in the name of your parent/s, you cannot claim the deduction on your income.

 COURSES COVERED – The section covers all fields of studies, including vocational studies, for higher education.
-This is in contrast to how the section stood earlier where the deduction was available only for pursuing full-time studies for any graduate or post-graduate course in engineering, medicine, management or for post-graduate course in applied sciences or pure sciences.
+Previously deduction was available only for pursuing full-time studies for any graduate or post-graduate course.
+Even the courses were limited to engineering, medicine, management or for post-graduate course in applied sciences or pure sciences.
+Now this section covers a wider bandwidth of courses.

-TIME PERIOD – The deduction can only be claimed from the time you start the repayment up till complete repayment or a period of 8 years.
-Hence, if your repayment period is longer than 8 years, the deduction will be valid only till year 8, or if you if you repay the loan within 5 years, you can claim a deduction only till such period.
+TIME PERIOD – From the time you start the repayment up till complete repayment or a period of 8 years.
+Hence, if your repayment period is longer than 8 years, the deduction will be valid only till year 8.
+If you if you repay the loan within 5 years, you can claim a deduction only till such period.

-APPROVED INSTITUTIONS – The most important thing to note about the tax deduction is that the benefit is applicable only if the education loan has been availed from any bank, notified financial institution, or an approved charitable institution.
+APPROVED INSTITUTIONS – The most important thing to note about the tax deduction is that the benefits on education loan is applicable only if the education loan has been availed from any bank, notified financial institution, or an approved charitable institution.
 No other loans, whether taken from an employer, family, or friends, are covered under the benefits of section 80E.

-If you have taken an education loan in your name, and are planning to avail tax benefits on its interest, do remember to keep your company’s accounts department in the loop to ensure your tax deducted at source (TDS) takes the same into account.
-Of course, you can always claim a refund after you file your tax returns at the end of the financial year.
+EduLoan insight: Remember to inform your company’s accounts department about your Education Loan.
+This ensures that your tax deducted at source (TDS) takes the loan interest into account.
+You can always claim a refund after you file your tax returns at the end of the financial year.